davidbaines/ebible_code/README.md

 # eBible
-This repo contains some of the scripts that create the data found in the [ebible_data](https://github.com/davidbaines/ebible_data) repository.
-The workflow relies on SILNLP's bulk_extract_corpora.py script to perform the Paratext-project-to-text file conversion.
+This repo contains the code used to create the data found in the [ebible_data](https://github.com/davidbaines/ebible_data) repository.
+The workflow relies on SILNLP's bulk_extract_corpora.py script to perform the conversion from Paratext project to text file.
+The text files contain one verse (or verse range) per line.

 ## Copyright Restrictions
-The Bibles are collected from eBible.org either in the Public Domain, with a Creative Commons license, or with permission of the rights holder.
+The Bibles are collected from eBible.org and those marked as redistibutable are included.
+Files are shared with a number of different licences as they are on the site [eBible.org](https://ebible.org/).

-## Data Format
+## Process
-USFM files are downloaded from [eBible.org](https://ebible.org/), one zip file per Bible.
-We use bulk_extract_corpora.py from [SIL's NLP repo](https://github.com/sillsdev/silnlp/tree/master/silnlp/common/) to extract the verse text into the one verse per line format.
+Each Bible is downloaded from [eBible.org](https://ebible.org/) as a zipped folder containing .SFM files.

-### File Naming Convention
+After unzipping the code calculates the most likely versification and places that along with the iso code for the language in the Settings.xml file.
+This file is required by Machine.py which is used to create a plain text file for each Bible in the VREF format (one verse or verse-range per line).

-The SILNLP tool `bulk_extract_corpora.py` names the extracted text files with the format `<languageCode>-<project_folder_name>.txt`.
-The project folder names are typically the same as the `<translationId>`, which, is often the same as the languageCode, or begins with the languageCode.
-This results in names like `<languageCode>-<translationId>.txt` (e.g., `eng-KJV.txt` or `aai-aai.txt`).
+### File Naming Convention for the VREF files.

-After the SILNLP extraction, the `ebible.py` script is run a second time.
-This pass renames these files to remove any redundant leading `<languageCode>-` prefix if present, or simplifies names like `<languageCode>-<languageCode>.txt` to `<languageCode>.txt`.
+The project folder names are typically the same as the `<translationId>`, which, is often the same as the languageCode, or begins with the languageCode. `<languageCode>-` is prepended to the `<translationId>` and a `.txt` suffix used. (e.g., `eng-KJV.txt` or `aai-aai.txt`).

 The **final file naming convention** for files stored in the repository and referenced by `ebible_status.csv` is:
 `<translationId>.txt` (e.g., `KJV.txt`, `aai.txt`, `abt-maprik.txt`)